-How to Move Your WordPress.com Blog to Your Own Domain
+How to Move From WordPress.com to WordPress.org Using a Self-Hosted Domain

 Wordpress.com has several inherent issues that make it less desirable for many bloggers.
 The main issues are the lack of control and security, along with the inability to profit from your blog.
 If you have run into these issues, it is time to move to a self-hosted WordPress.org blog.

-In this guide, I will assume that you have already setup your domain and and installed WordPress.org.
-Check out Step #2 of the my free blog building tutorial to see exactly how to get a domain name and install WordPress.org if you have not done so already.
+In this guide, I will assume that you have already set up your domain and installed WordPress.org.
+You can follow my guide on how to start a self hosted WordPress blog to see exactly how to get a free domain name and install WordPress.org if you have not done so already.
+I can even do the setup for you, just submit a blog install request here.

 1 – Export Your WordPress.com Blog